wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 This makes me take about one day for each second of video produced using this approach.

-PROTIP: If you are using a Mac, get a separate monitor of 1900x1080 (Full HD) resolution.
-This has the "16:9" aspect ratio YouTube displays. https://en.wikipedia.org/wiki/Display_resolution

 The 2560×1440 pixel resolution on Apple Mac Book Pro "Retina" screens have an aspect ratio of <strong>21:9</strong>.
 So images or video captured on a Mac's screen would have annoying blocks on the edges when shown on YouTube.
-To get full screen HD images, you would have to add an overlay on each frame.

-Here is an early attempt at making a video and put on YouTube:
+An example is the video below -- my early attempt at making a video:
 <amp-youtube data-videoid="-ivRuvEIeIY" layout="responsive" width="480" height="270">
 </amp-youtube>
 <br />

-Click the "CC" at the bottom of the frame for Closed Captions which I input into Camtasia to sync with audio and visuals.
-Its highest resolution is 720p HD.

-Adding narration at specific spots is relatively simple.
+I did manage to figure out how to create <a href="#CC">captioning and translations</a>, though.

+PROTIP: If you are using a Mac, get a separate monitor of 1900x1080 (Full HD) resolution.
+This has the "16:9" aspect ratio YouTube displays. https://en.wikipedia.org/wiki/Display_resolution

 ## Setup software